Madou10-lab/Badminton-/READ_ME.txt

 - WHEN HAVING FULL MATCH - SPLIT IT INTO RALLIES
 - INPUT VIDEO MUST CONTAIN ONLY THE GAME PLAYED : AN EXAMPLE IS PASSED EXAMPLE.MP4

-main.ipynb : final notebook to test all models on insep_dataset
+main.ipynb : final notebook to test all models

 	-> this notbeook outputs automatically the final statistics and results video with visual tracks of all parts along with strokes csv file of each player